OSOceanAcoustics/echodataflow/docs/configuration/blocks.md

 By providing the block name and storage type, ensure that the correct block is used for storage operations, and maintain clarity regarding the chosen storage type.

 Once a credential block is created, it can be managed through the Prefect Dashboard.
-Additionally, if needed, you can use the `load_credential_configuration` function with the sync parameter set to True to ensure your blocks stay up-to-date with any changes made in the Prefect UI.
+Additionally, if needed, you can use the `echoflow load-credentials` command with the `--sync` argument to ensure your blocks stay up-to-date with any changes made in the Prefect UI.
 This ensures that your configurations remain accurate and aligned across the application. **It is highly recommended to create new blocks whenever possible, as modifying existing blocks can lead to data loss or conflicts.**

-## Considerations When Using `load_credential_configuration`
+## Considerations When Using `echoflow load-credentials`

-When utilizing the `load_credential_configuration` method, be aware of the following considerations:
+When utilizing the `echoflow load-credentials` command, be aware of the following considerations:

-- **Overwriting Values**: When using `load_credential_configuration`, all the values from the `.ini` file will be written to the credential block, potentially overwriting existing values.
-Exercise caution when using this method to prevent unintentional data loss.
+- **Overwriting Values**: When using `echoflow load-credentials`, all the values from the `.ini` file will be written to the credential block, potentially overwriting existing values.
+Exercise caution when using this command to prevent unintentional data loss.
 - **Creating New Blocks**: To maintain data integrity and security, it's advised to create new blocks rather than modifying existing ones.
 If editing an existing block becomes necessary, it should be done through the Prefect Dashboard.
-- **Sync Option**: The sync option is available in the `load_credential_configuration` method.
-When set to True, this option syncs the credential block updates with the Prefect UI.
+- **Sync Argument**: The `--sync` argument is available in the `echoflow load-credentials` command.
+When set, this option syncs the credential block updates with the Prefect UI.
 This feature facilitates the seamless management of blocks through the dashboard, enhancing collaboration and control over credentials.

 By adhering to these guidelines, you can ensure the secure management of sensitive information while effectively configuring and utilizing Echoflow within your projects.